-Last year Anna was happily surprised to find herself the winner of Franklin’s Finest Inspiration award 2015.
+Several years ago Anna was happily surprised to find herself the winner of Franklin’s Finest Inspiration award 2015.

 “I have always had a strong passion for the arts, particularly art and design, and consider myself extremely lucky to be able to combine all these elements through Young at Art and my other endeavours,” says Anna.

 Wearing her other hat Anna is also Director of ‘Magical Masquerade‘, a successful face and body art company providing entertainment services for children’s parties and corporate events New Zealand wide.
-Anna has won many awards in body art over the years.

 Sue has always had a passion for all things art and crafty.
 Leaving school to study fashion design Sue then went on to work in theatre creating costume and set designs.
 She is never far away from a sewing machine or a lump of clay as her other passion lies in ceramics.
 Sue loves nothing better than getting messy with art and letting children unleash their creativity working with clay, papermaking or papier-mâché.
 “I always enjoy seeing the range of unique designs created by the children at each workshop and love that I was able to help them create their master-piece”